These are some logo design tips for logo designers.

 Even though all logos are still images, it is entirely possible nonetheless to convey motion through your design.
 When done correctly, conveying motion through an active logo design can help you communicate the right messages and create a logo that portrays a sense of excitement and action.

 The Twitter logo is one great example of a passive logo that was turned into an active one.
 In the early days of Twitter, the company logo was passive and featured a bird that was perched and motionless.
 Today, though, Twitter makes use of an active logo that portrays a bird on the wing.
-The sense of motion captured in the current Twitter logo design is far more representative of the enthusiasm that the company wants to convey with their logo design.
+The sense of motion captured in the current Twitter logo design is far more representative of the enthusiasm that the company wants to convey with its logo design.

 Again, active logos aren’t necessarily better than passive ones, and there are plenty of great logos that don’t convey any sense of motion.
 As a logo designer, though, having the ability to accurately depict various types of motion in a static, two-dimensional design is certainly a tool that you will want to have at your disposal.